Victorian Railways E type carriage: Sleeping cars

 When traffic required it, the lounge area could be converted to a further two berths but, due to lack of privacy, that section was charged at normal first-class rates instead of the higher first-class sleeper rates applied to the compartments.
 At the non-smoking end, two of the compartments were reserved for ladies, separated from the rest of the car by swinging doors in the side corridor, identical to the one separating the lounge from the corridor at the other end.
 Each compartment was accessed by sliding doors fitted with coloured leadlight windows, rather than plain glass.
 There was an attendant's room at both ends of each car, one of which had tea-making facilities and a lavatory.

-Like the other E cars, the sleepers initially had a strong Edwardian style, with features including carved panelling, pressed metal ceilings, frosted glass, and ornately decorated lamp pendants.
-A row of bevelled mirrors, with an engraved starburst pattern, was installed on the outside of the cars, above the windows on either side.
+Like the other E cars, the sleepers initially had a strong Edwardian style, with features including carved paneling, pressed metal ceilings, frosted glass, and ornately decorated lamp pendants.
+A row of beveled mirrors, with an engraved starburst pattern, was installed on the outside of the cars, above the windows on either side.
 Three mirrored panels were provided above each compartment window, and seven over the saloon windows.
 The panels were painted over in later years, due to the deterioration of the silvering on the mirrors.

 The first run of the cars in service was on a parliamentary special to Echuca on 17 October 1907, using sleepers Melbourne, Adelaide, Ballarat, and parlor car Murray, which left Melbourne at 5:30pm.
 From 31 October, the cars were regularly scheduled on the Intercolonial Express from Melbourne to Adelaide.

 Tambo, Angas, Coliban, Acheron, and Inman were provided with electric lighting from new and, as noted above, Buchan and Wando featured a tenth compartment instead of a lounge area, thereby providing 20 berths.